Academic Policies and Practices

 Withdrawals may have financial repercussions.
 Please review the “Refund Policy” section for information on refunds for tuition and room and board.
 Consequences regarding financial aid awards, both current and future, should be discussed with the Director of Financial Aid.

 Information about financial aid, federal student loans, and tuition refund policy in the case of a voluntary or involuntary withdrawal may be found in the “Refund Policy” section of the Handbook, and by contacting the Director of Financial Aid.
 If a student registers for a class in which they were enrolled previously for more than three weeks, the class may be considered repeated work, and the student may be ineligible for financial assistance.
 The Dean may make exceptions to this policy in cases of voluntary or involuntary withdrawal for medical or psychological reasons or other severe mitigating circumstances.
 In addition, a student on financial aid may owe a refund to the federal aid programs.
 If the amount owed to federal aid programs exceeds the amount that remains owing to the College, the student is responsible for that balance, even if the student has withdrawn.
-Students who have elected to enroll in the Tuition Refund Plan through the A.W.G.
-Dewar insurance company may receive up to a 60% tuition refund in the case of a medical or mental health withdrawal.
+Students who have remained enrolled in the Tuition Refund Plan through the A.W.G.
+Dewar insurance company may receive up to a 60% tuition refund in the case of a complete medical or mental health withdrawal.
 See the “Refund Policy” section for further details.
 Information about the insurance plan is also available in the Student Accounts Office.

 Readmission